merantix-momentum/squirrel-core/docs/usage/catalog.rst

 - An identifier
 - A version

+This is because Catalog returns a :py:class:`~squirrel.catalog.CatalogSource`, which is responsible for storing a single version of a Source.
+Inside a Catalog, there can be multiple ``CatalogSource``s for a single data source.
+In this case, the ``identifier`` will be the same for all of them but they will each have a unique version number.

 We specified the identifier when adding the Source to the Catalog.
 However, the version was automatically set.
 We could have set the version ourselves as well: